threadi/wp-personio-integration-light/readme.txt

 = 3.2.0 =
 * Added logging for Personio database queries if debugging is enabled
 * Added sanitize for our own setting fields
+* Revert support for WPML-translation of our own taxonomies (now really only in Pro)